ansys/openapi-common/README.rst

 Supported Authentication Schemes
 --------------------------------
-The core library supports API servers configured with no authentication, API keys, client certificates, and basic authentication.
+The OpenAPI Common library supports API servers configured with no authentication, API keys, client certificates, and basic authentication.

 Windows users can also use Windows Integrated Authentication to connect to Kerberos-enabled APIs with their Windows credentials and to NTLM where it is supported.